Designing and using questionnaires

 - Have a fixed time when you distribute the questionnaires and ask everyone to complete them and return them straight away (at an event, course or activity)

 - Use an electronic survey so that people can complete it online, and send email reminders

 - Enter all completed questionnaires into a prize draw

-If there are, consider offering people a range of ways that they can fill in the questionnaire, such as:
+There may be people who need the questionnaire in a different format, because, for example, they don’t read English or have a visual impairment.
+Consider offering people a range of ways that they can fill in the questionnaire, such as:

 - With a volunteer interviewer